OpenNews/srccon/_transcripts/SRCCON2018-hacking-hiring.md

 There is additional software that can help with this.
 I think we have both tended to go around it.

-Ryann: At ProPublica we use Screen Door which is expensive version of Google Sheets but has more functions.
+Ryann: At ProPublica we use Screendoor which is expensive version of Google Sheets but has more functions.
 We want to talk about collaborative options that are free.
-But if your news organization has the budget, Screen Door is a pretty great program to use for hiring purposes.
+But if your news organization has the budget, Screendoor is a pretty great program to use for hiring purposes.

 Tiff: If your organization has a budget and aptitude for masochistic behavior you might have a program like Workday.